paulca/ruby-ireland-23-sept-2014/ruby-motion.md

 ---

-# But it's a web view, right?
+# But Ruby is for web development, right?

 ---

-# No
+# NO!

 ---